felixalacampagne/account/account.ui/README.md

 I downloaded the latest stable version: v20.17 and elected to install the additional tools.
 It installs something called Chocolatey which might enable Node.js to be updated more easily in future rather than having to uninstall/reinstall.
 Unfortunately the scary Powershell window which opened as part of the installation appears to have hung so I have no idea whether the installation has succeeded or not.
+[UPDATE: not hung, just takes ages.
+It finished with a message 'Type ENTER to exit:'.
+I types 'ENTER' and it exited.

+Use the '--force' option to ignore the @ng-bootstrap/ng-bootstrap dependencies which appear to be specific to one version of angular.
+Will need to update to suitable value once the final version of angular is installed. ng update --force @angular/core@17 @angular/cli@17

+Now at:
+Angular CLI: 17.3.9
+Node: 20.17.0
+Package Manager: npm 8.19.2

-ng update @angular/core@17 @angular/cli@17
+ng update @angular/core@18 @angular/cli@18

 npm uninstall -g @angular/cli
 npm install -g @angular/cli@latest